Access, Equity & Belonging

 Diversity and Inclusion in Action

-Our commitment to creating an inclusive and diverse campus involves initiatives, programs and groups tailored to the particular strengths and challenges of the SU community and the Susquehanna Valley.
-By forming partnerships across campus between students, faculty and staff, as well as partnerships with the local Selinsgrove and Susquehanna Valley communities, SU dedicates time, energy and effort to affecting an environment of inclusion and acceptance.
+Susquehanna’s commitment to creating an inclusive and diverse campus involves initiatives, programs and groups tailored to the particular strengths and challenges of the SU community and the Susquehanna Valley.
+See how that commitment has made an impact.

 Inclusive Campus Events